Real New Testament Giving (Audio Version)

 "The apostles and the brethren who are elders, to the brethren in Antioch and Syria and Cilicia who are from the Gentiles, greetings . . .
 For it seemed good to the Holy Spirit and to us to lay upon you no greater burden than these essentials: that you abstain from things sacrificed to idols and from blood and from things strangled and from fornication; if you keep yourselves free from such things, you will do well.
 Farewell."
 (Acts 15:23, 28-29)

 How does this pertain to giving within the body of Christ?
-Many of us feel compelled, through the well-meaning teaching of others, that we are to tithe, meaning, we are obligated to give 10 percent of our income to the Lord, since not doing so is tantamount to "robbing God."
-The roots of this teaching is very much a part of Paul's same conflict as we will see.
+Many of us feel compelled, through the well-meaning teaching of others, that we are to tithe, meaning we are obligated to give 10 percent of our income to the Lord since not doing so is tantamount to "robbing God."
+The roots of this teaching are very much a part of Paul's same conflict, as we will see.

 OLD TESTAMENT SCRIPTURES ON TITHING